CassioFP/csvRead/README.md

-# php_csvRead
+# csvRead
-Simple class to work with data from csv files.
+Simple PHP class to work with data from csv files.
 You can see the columns names, all rows or specific columns from a specific row.

 How to: